University of Ghana: Institutional Affiliations

-Reputation
+Rankings and reputation

 The Times Higher Education World University Rankings of 2018 ranks the University of Ghana at the 800-1000th place globally and 17th in Africa (rank shared with other universities).

 Research and learning centres

-The Graduate School of Nuclear and Allied Sciences is a post-graduate school established by Ghana Atomic Energy Commission (GAEC) in collaboration with the University of Ghana, with support from the International Atomic Energy Agency (IAEA) to enhance human resources development for the peaceful use of nuclear and related technologies in Ghana and Africa.
-SNAS is part of the Faculty of Science, University of Ghana and locate at Kwabenya.
+The Graduate School of Nuclear and Allied Sciences is a post-graduate school established by Ghana Atomic Energy Commission (GAEC) in collaboration with the University of Ghana, with support from the International Atomic Energy Agency (IAEA) to enhance human resource development for the peaceful use of nuclear and related technologies in Ghana and Africa.

 Facilities

 Halls of residence

-The halls of residence of the University of Ghana has been described as "home away from home."
-Halls of residence are provided for graduate and undergraduate students.
-There are also flats and guest rooms for senior members and guests.
-There are main halls of residence by the Government of Ghana and private halls of residence built on campus by individuals and corporate bodies.
+Halls of residence are provided for Graduate and Undergraduate Students.
+There are main halls of residence by the Government of Ghana and private halls of residence built on the campus by individuals and corporate bodies.
 Below are descriptions of the halls of residence; Commonwealth Hall, Legon Hall, Mensah Sarbah Hall, Volta Hall, Akuafo Hall and Jubilee Hall at the University of Ghana, Legon.